natalietassi/add-an-image/README.md

 This is a bullet list:

 - I
--can
+- can
--do
+- do
--bullet
+- bullet
--list
+- list
-*asterisks work too
+* asterisks work too